jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/setup/terminal.md

 and environment variables like _PATH_, _AWS\_\*_, among others, are inherited by the child process from the parent process.

+For specific last steps to have each product running in local please refer to products section.

 [aws]: https://aws.amazon.com/